A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Experimental Results

-Spectral clustering and kernel-based clustering methods are two popular methods to cope with linear inseparable data, and several studies~\cite{Filippone2008} have established the equivalence between of them.
-In the experiments, we compared SSSC and SLRR with four scalable spectral clustering algorithms (KASP~\cite{Yan2009}, Nystr\"{o}m approximation-based spectral clustering~\cite{Fowlkes2004,Chen2011a}, LSC~\cite{Chen2011}, and SEC~\cite{Nie2011}) and one kernel-based approach (AKK~\cite{Chitta2011}).
-Moreover, we reported the results of k-means clustering as a baseline.
+Spectral clustering and kernel-based clustering methods are popular to cope with linearly inseparable data.
+Some studies~\cite{Filippone2008} have established the equivalence between them.
+In the experiments, we compare the proposed methods with four scalable spectral clustering algorithms (KASP~\cite{Yan2009}, Nystr\"{o}m approximation based spectral clustering~\cite{Fowlkes2004,Chen2011a}, LSC~\cite{Chen2011}, and SEC~\cite{Nie2011}) and one scalable kernel-based clustering approach (AKK~\cite{Chitta2011}).
+Moreover, we report the results of the k-means clustering algorithm~\cite{Cai2011kmeans} as a baseline.
+Besides our own implementation, we also quote some results directly from the literature.

-We investigated the performance of two variants of Nystr\"{o}m-based methods and LSC, denoted as Nystr\"{o}m, Nystr\"{o}m-Orth, LSC\_R, and LSC\_K.
-The affinity matrix of Nystr\"{o}m is non-orthogonal, whereas that of Nystr\"{o}m-Orth has orthogonalized columns.
-LSC\_R randomly selects some landmarks from data set, whereas LSC\_K uses the cluster centers of k-means as in-sample data.
-Moreover, SEC obtains the cluster results by performing k-means in the embedding space.
-All algorithms were implemented in MATLAB and ran on an Intel Xeon 2.13GHz processor with 16.00 GB RAM.
-The used databases and the MATLAB codes of SSSC and SLRR can be downloaded at \url{https://www.dropbox.com/sh/j5d74nzddul07u1/R4vhKvRHt9}.
+We investigate the performance of two variants of Nystr\"{o}m-based methods and LSC, denoted as Nystr\"{o}m, Nystr\"{o}m-Orth, LSC\_R, and LSC\_K.
+The affinity matrix of Nystr\"{o}m-Orth is orthogonal, whereas that of Nystr\"{o}m is not.
+SEC obtains the results by performing k-means in the embedding space.
+All algorithms are implemented in MATLAB.
+The used data sets and the codes of our algorithms can be downloaded at \url{www.machineilab.org/users/pengxi/}.

-These tested algorithms take two approaches to speed up clustering algorithms.
-Specifically, SSSC, SLRR, Nystr\"{o}m, Nystr\"{o}m\_Orth, LSC\_R, SEC and AKK identify in-sample data by performing uniform random sampling method, whereas KASP and LSC\_K use the cluster centers of k-means as in-sample data.
-To avoid the difference in data partitions, we pre-partitioned each database into two parts, in-sample data and out-of-sample data.
-After that, different algorithms were ran over the same partitions.
+The evaluated algorithms take two approaches to find in-sample data.
+Specifically, SSSC, SLRR, SLSR, Nystr\"{o}m, Nystr\"{o}m\_Orth, LSC\_R, SEC and AKK identify in-sample data by performing uniform random sampling method, whereas KASP and LSC\_K adopt the k-means clustering method.
+To avoid the disparity in data partitions, we pre-partition each data set into two parts, in-sample data and out-of-sample data.
+After that, we run different algorithms run over these data partitions.